 Many of the oak-dominated forest types are presently in decline due to a legacy of management that emphasized little disturbance and either no timber removal or highly selective removal of valuable timber.
 Reintroduction of fire into Illinois forests is increasingly gaining recognition as a key component of maintaining desired ecosystems.
-However, additional disturbances are also necessary under Illinois Forest Action Plan many circumstances.
+However, additional disturbances are also necessary under many circumstances.
 Any meaningful statewide strategies geared toward addressing declining tree species diversity must implement prescribed canopy, sub-canopy, and understory disturbances by foresters and land managers.

 Figure 1.
-Number of seedlings (A) and saplings (B) per acre of forestland, Illinois, 2005.
+Number of seedlings (A) and saplings (B) on forestland in the oak/hickory forest type group by speicies and inventory year in Illinois, 2005-2015.